 Make sure you get high quality xylitol, made from birch/beech if you're going to cook with it.
 Corn xylitol is frequently made from genetically modified corn crops, in countries where safety and worker standards are not always up to par either.

-Personally, I've never used xylitol in my own recipes, though I do love the natural chewing gums made with xylitol, and they're actually good or your teeth.
+Personally, I've never used xylitol in my own recipes, though I do love the natural chewing gums made with xylitol, and they're actually good for helping prevent tooth decay.

 Enough readers have been writing in with questions and comments about using xylitol...